qiskit-community/may4_challenge_exercises/README.md

 Take a look at the [`hints.md`](https://github.com/qiskit-community/may4_challenge_exercises/blob/master/hints.md) file for some advice on how to solve the challenges.

-## I'm having problems running the exercises, what can I do?
+## I'm having problems validating my solutions to the exercises, what can I do?

-If you are experiencing problems when validating the exercises, try to:

-**Do a backup of whatever code you want to save since these steps will restore you exercises to their initial state.**
+If you are experiencing problems when validating the exercises, try the following. **Before you proceed, please keep a backup of your solutions since these steps will restore the exercises to their initial state and delete your progress.**

 1. Create a new Qiskit Notebook.
-2. Add a new code cell and copy and paste this:
+2. Add a new code cell, and then copy-and-paste this:

 ```
 %pip install -I git+https://github.com/qiskit-community/may4_challenge.git@0.4.30